Counting the number of trigonal curves of genus 5 over finite fields: Combining results and verification.

-We have written computer programs that loop over all plane quintics over $\mathbb{F}_2$ and $\mathbb{F}_3$ that have an ordinary split node/non-split node/cusp with fixed tangents at $\mathbf{P}$.
+\end{theorem} As an extra check we have written computer programs that loop over all plane quintics over $\mathbb{F}_2$ and $\mathbb{F}_3$ that have an ordinary split node/non-split node/cusp with fixed tangents at $\mathbf{P}$.
 For each curve we test for all points besides $\mathbf{P}$ whether they are singular or not.
-This way we count
+This way we managed to count